 Almost all women with sexual dysfunction have features of more than one disorder.
 For example, genitopelvic pain/penetration disorder often leads to sexual interest/arousal disorder; impaired arousal may make sex less enjoyable or even painful, decreasing the likelihood of orgasm and subsequent sexual motivation.
 However, pain during intercourse due to impaired lubrication may occur as an isolated symptom in women with a high level of sexual desire, interest, and subjective arousal.

 Female sexual disorders may be secondarily categorized as lifelong or acquired; situation-specific or generalized; and mild, moderate, or severe based on the degree of distress it causes the woman.

 Although research is limited, these disorders probably apply equally to women in heterosexual and homosexual relationships.

 The traditional separation of psychologic and physical etiologies is artificial; psychologic distress causes changes in hormonal and neurologic physiology, and physical changes may generate psychologic reactions that compound the dysfunction.
 There are often several causes of symptoms within and between categories of dysfunction, and the cause is often unclear.

-Mood disorders are closely correlated with low desire and arousal.
+Mood disorders are closely correlated with low interest and arousal.
 In up to 80% of women with major depression and sexual dysfunction, sexual dysfunction becomes less severe when antidepressants effectively treat the depression.
 However, sexual dysfunction persists or worsens when antidepressants are ineffective.
-Women with an anxiety disorder are also more likely to have sexual dysfunction involving desire, arousal, and/or orgasm and to have PVD.
+Women with an anxiety disorder are also more likely to have sexual dysfunction involving sexual interest, arousal, and orgasm, and genitopelvic pain disorders.
 Various fears—of letting go, of being vulnerable, of being rejected, or of losing control—and low self-esteem can contribute.